acortell3/archaeoriddle/README.md

 # The Archaeoriddle

+If you don't know where to start, you may want to have a look at [thearchaeoriddle.com](https://thearchaeoriddle.org/)

 ## Preamble

 The Archaeoriddle Project is a project that has been carried over almost 3 years, led by the [Computational and Digital Archaeology Lab](https://www.arch.cam.ac.uk/research/laboratories/cdal) at the McDonald Institute at the university of Cambridge.
-It has been made possible mainly thanks to a Small Grant from the British Library, but would not have been possible without the support of the Marie Slobodwska-Curie (H2020-MSCA-IF No. 101020631/ArchBiMod), and the ENCOUNTER project.
+It has been made possible mainly thanks to a Small Grant from the British Library (BL/), but would not have been possible without the support of the Marie Slobodwska-Curie (H2020-MSCA-IF No. 101020631/ArchBiMod), and the ENCOUNTER project.

-This repository gather together  the elements developed throughout this project ; which can be divided in three main components that are all detailed later in this file.
+This repository gather together all the elements developed throughout this project; which can be divided in three main components that are all detailed later in this file.

-1. [The Bookdown](?tab=readme-ov-file#the-bookdown-bd) : compiled online version [here](www.thearchaeoriddle.com).
-It's a standalone document detailngs every aspect of the project, allowing they reproduction and modification (files in: [:file_folder: ./doc/bookdown/](./doc/bookdown/)).
+1. [The Bookdown](?tab=readme-ov-file#the-bookdown) : compiled online version [here](www.thearchaeoriddle.com).
+It's a standalone document detailngs every aspect of the project, allowing they reproduction and modification (:file_folder: [./doc/bookdown/](./doc/bookdown/)).
-2. [The Original Challenge](the-original-challenge) one instance of archaeoriddlś simulation, including the website, and 5 participants contribution (in fold: [:file_folder: ./doc/shinyapp/](./doc/shinyapp/) & [:file_folder: ./doc/bookdown/data_original/](./doc/bookdown/data_original/)).
+2. [The Original Challenge](?tab=readme-ov-file#the-original-challenge) one instance of archaeoriddle's simulation, including the website, and 5 participants contribution (:file_folder: [./doc/shinyapp/](./doc/shinyapp/) & [./doc/bookdown/data_original/](./doc/bookdown/data_original/)).
-2. [The R package](the-r-package) : contains all the above and the underlying R-functions, tests and associated documentation ([:file_folder: ./](./))
+2. [The R package](?tab=readme-ov-file#the-r-package) : contains all the above and the underlying R-functions, tests and associated documentation (:file_folder: [./](./))

 *Note:* The version v0.1 of this repository is the version that has been shared with reviewers during the revision process of the paper "ASSESSING THE INFERENTIAL POWER OF QUANTITATIVE METHODS IN ARCHAEOLOGY VIA SIMULATED DATASETS: THE ARCHAEORIDDLE CHALLENGE", written by: